MarkusJegstrup/HybridHoney/README.md

 ```
 ~$ python3 LinuxSSHbot.py
 ```
 For Virtual deployment:
+Make sure you are in HybridHoney directory
 Create .env file and add your API key.
+Make setup.sh an executable:
+"chmod+x setup.sh"
-run the setup.sh script with sudo privileges: "sudo ./setup.sh".
+run the setup.sh script with sudo privileges:
+"sudo ./setup.sh".
 Access the honeypot through SSH connection:
-ssh user@`<your-IP-address>`
+ssh userA@`<your-IP-address>`